 Becoming a Flight Nurse

-The path to becoming a flight nurse is a little different than other types of nursing positions.
-Many organizations that hire flight nurses require a BSN; some require a graduate-level degree in emergency nursing.
-Many flight nurses start out as nurses in hospital settings, then work in emergency or intensive care settings, and eventually advance to becoming flight nurses after successfully completing the Certified Flight Registered Nurse (CFRN) Examination through the Board of Certification for Emergency Nursing (BCEN).
+Flight nurses may start out as nurses in hospital settings then work in emergency or intensive care settings.
+Those who advance to becoming flight nurses may earn Certified Flight Registered Nurse (CFRN) certification through the Board of Certification for Emergency Nursing (BCEN), along with other emergency certifications.

-Learn about the UT Arlington online BSN program.
+Learn about UTA’s online BSN program.